 - 98. Name the FFA regions in Pennsylvania - 99.
 What metal is the state degree made out of? - 100.
-What National FFA region is the commonwealth of Pennsylvania in? - 101.
-Name the FFA regions in the Nation - 102.
+What National FFA region is the commonwealth of Pennsylvania in? - Name the FFA regions in the Nation - 102.
 How many American degree applications can a state submit? - 103.
 How many official delegates can a state have at the National Convention? - 104.
 Who are the FFA jackets ordered from? - 105.
 Name the three requirements for the Greenhand Degree - 106.
 Explain why there are 52 state associations - 107.
 What is the FFA Program of Work? - 108.
 Who is the National FFA President? - 109.
 Who is the National FFA Eastern Region National FFA Vice-president? - 110.
 Who is the National FFA Central Region National FFA Vice-president? - 111.
 Who is the National FFA Southern Region National FFA Vice-president? - 112.
 Who is the National FFA Western Region National FFA Vice-president? - 113.
 Who is the National FFA Secretary? - 114.
 Who is the State FFA President? - 115.
 Who is the State FFA Vice-president? - 116.
 Who is the State FFA Secretary? - 117.
 Who is the State FFA Treasurer? - 118.
 Who is the State FFA Reporter? - 119.
-Who is the State FFA Sentinel? - 120.
-Who is the State FFA Chaplain? - 121.
-What is an FFA proficiency award? - 122.
-What is parliamentary procedure? - 123.
-How many National FFA Officers are there? - 124.
-What parliamentary procedure is used to change a motion? - 125.
-How many state officer positions are to be filled each year in Pennsylvania? - 126.
-Name ten CDE/LDE's held at Pennsylvania Activities Week - 127.
-Name the FFA offices held in the local chapter provided by the National Constitution - 128.
-At which convention is the state degree presented? - 129.
-What is a quorum? - 130.
-Name three types of Public Speaking LDE's used in Pennsylvania? - 131.
-Name three types of project books used in Pennsylvania - 132.
-What is the primary aim of FFA? - 133.
-When are State Officers elected in Pennsylvania? - 134.
-Name the three qualifications required for a Pennsylvania State Officer Candidate - 135.
-How many delegates may a chapter have at the state convention? - 136.
-Name three functions of delegates to the summer convention? - 137.
-At which convention is the official business of the Pennsylvania FFA Association transacted? - 138.
-Name three companies that are major contributors of the FFA Foundation - 139.
-Name four United States Presidents who have addressed the National Convention. - 140.
-Name four National CDE/LDE's - 141.
-What are the three levels of awards in the National Chapter rating contest? - 142.
+Who is the State FFA Chaplain? - 120.
+What is an FFA proficiency award? - 121.
+What is parliamentary procedure? - 122.
+How many National FFA Officers are there? - 123.
+What parliamentary procedure is used to change a motion? - 124.
+How many state officer positions are to be filled each year in Pennsylvania? - 125.
+Name ten CDE/LDE's held at Pennsylvania Activities Week - 126.
+Name the FFA offices held in the local chapter provided by the National Constitution - 127.
+At which convention is the state degree presented? - 128.
+What is a quorum? - 129.
+Name three types of Public Speaking LDE's used in Pennsylvania? - 130.
+Name three types of project books used in Pennsylvania - 131.
+What is the primary aim of FFA? - 132.
+When are State Officers elected in Pennsylvania? - 133.
+Name the three qualifications required for a Pennsylvania State Officer Candidate - 134.
+How many delegates may a chapter have at the state convention? - 135.
+Name three functions of delegates to the summer convention? - 136.
+At which convention is the official business of the Pennsylvania FFA Association transacted? - 137.
+Name three companies that are major contributors of the FFA Foundation 139.
+Name four United States Presidents who have addressed the National Convention.
+140. Name four National CDE/LDE's - 138.
+What presidents have addressed the National FFA Convention? - 139.
+National recognized CDE's and LDE's - 140.
+What are the three levels of awards in the National Chapter rating contest? - 141.
 Name the Pennsylvania FFA Facilitator